Harryogita/Nagios-running-container/README.md

 # Nagios-running-container
-Install nagios under container as like watchdog for your infra.Few steps can save your infra setup
+Install nagios under container as like watchdog for your infra.Few proactive or monitoring steps can save your infra DT